Seraclin/cs370/README.md

 * Those two `AbilityHolder` scripts must be referenced by the `AbilityArray` script (order matters)

 Ability information is inherited from the `Ability` abstract class and is organized in the form of `ScriptableObjects` (attribute containers).
 For example, the `RangedAbility` inherits attributes/methods from `Ability` and defines other custom attributes (e.g. bullet speed).
 These `ScriptableObjects` can be dragged onto any `AbilityHolder` script to change that GameObject’s ability.

+Sprites are designed to be displayed in a 16x16 pixel format.

 ### Setup